Explained: What results do Man City & Liverpool need to win Premier League title on Sunday | Goal.com

 The Reds registered a nail-biting last-minute victory at Newcastle on Saturday, knowing that any dropped points would end their chase for the title.
 With the score at 2-2 approaching the final minutes of regular time, however, Divock Origi scored in the 86th minute to give Liverpool a glimmer of hope as the final test of the season looms.

 Pep Guardiola's side know that they will finish the campaign with their own fate in their hands.
-Victories against Leicester and Brighton will ensure that Man City will win the league over Liverpool.
+Having won their extra game against against Leicester, final day victory against Brighton will ensure that Man City will win the league over Liverpool.

-Even if Liverpool win against Wolves on the final day and City are victorious in both games, Guardiola's team will clinch the league by a singular, crucial point (98 points total) – but Klopp will know that a final-day win will be crucial, regardless of what happens with City's games.
+Even if both Liverpool and City win their final games, Guardiola's team will clinch the league by a singular, crucial point (98 points total).

-The only way Liverpool will be able to win the league is if City slip up against Leicester or Brighton.
-The Merseysiders must win their final game against Wolves if they want to keep their title hopes alive until the very last possible minute of the season, and hope that City drop points in their final remaining games.
+The only way Liverpool will be able to win the league is if City slip up against Brighton.
+The Merseysiders also must win their final game against Wolves if they want to keep their title hopes alive until the very last possible minute of the season, and hope that City drop points in their final game.

 A win against Wolves will be tough in itself, however, as Nuno Santo's team have been impressive in their first season back in the top flight, sitting seventh in the league and registering victories over Arsenal, Tottenham and Chelsea.

-If City draw against Leicester and win against Brighton, and Liverpool also win their final match against Wolves, then Klopp's side will be crowned champions (Liverpool on 97 points and City on 96).
-The Reds will need City to draw at least once and win their final game to win the Premier League.
+If City draw against Brighton, and Liverpool win their final match against Wolves, then Klopp's side will be crowned champions (Liverpool on 97 points and City on 96).
+But the Reds will only hope for City to drop points and ensure that they win their own game if they want to win tihe title.

-Should Liverpool lose to Wolves on the final day of the season, and City lose both of their games, then the Premier League title will be the Reds' (Liverpool with 94 points and City with 92).
+Should both Liverpool and City lose their games, then the Premier League title will be City's (Liverpool with 94 points and City with 95).

-If City draw both their remaining fixtures and Liverpool still lose to Wolves, the title will be awarded based on whichever side has the superior goal difference as the first tie-breaking factor, followed by which side has scored the most goals.
+If Liverpool draw against Wolves and City lose against Brighton, the title will be awarded based on which side has the superior goal difference as the first tie-breaking factor, followed by which side has scored the most goals.

 In the rare event that the two teams are still tied having scored the same number of points, possessing the same goal difference and the same number of goals scored, then a play-off fixture held at a neutral venue will decide the championship.